mariotee/corrupt-ableton-fix/README.md

 6. Upload it to the Electron app UI
 7. Click "Get List" to get the list of duplicate keys

-PS: currently, the algorithm is not perfect, but it should lead you in a direction to find other duplicate keys
+PS: currently, the algorithm is not perfect, but it should lead you in a really good direction to find other duplicate keys

 PPS: any key that has a bracket [] means that it is part of an array (or collection of nodes).
 They start @ 0, so \[3\] really means the *fourth* element.